-- Compiled easy vegan recipes I could use with little to no cooking skills required (you could create a Pinterest board)
+- Compiled easy vegan recipes I could use with little to no cooking skills required (you could create a Pinterest board).

-- Shortlisted three yummy, affordable recipes using ready-made sauces: one pasta recipe, one curry recipe and one ‘no-cook’ meal with oats
+- Shortlisted three yummy, affordable recipes using ready-made sauces: one pasta recipe, one curry recipe and one ‘no-cook’ meal with oats.

 - Visited a mall to buy nail polish and opted for vegan options.
-Moreover, Catrice is cruelty-free and one of my favourite drugstore brands, as mentioned in my list here.
+Moreover, Catrice is cruelty-free and one of my favourite drugstore brands, as mentioned in my list here!

 - Compared prices for staple items like oats, lentils, couscous, chickpeas, soy protein, beans, peas, etc. Realised Mustafa is a great 24/7 supermart to get everything at one location for last-minute shopping.

-- Started speaking to more vegan friends and learning more about the community
+- Started speaking to more vegan friends and learning more about the community.

 Affordable vegan options

-The meals include tomato rice, spinach sides to mix with rice, lentils, chickpea soups and more.
+They offer tomato rice, spinach sides to mix with rice, lentils, chickpea soups and more.
 If you do the math, there’s little chance of starving as a vegan in the ‘world’s most expensive city’.

 Surprisingly, I think my meals taste better now because going vegan forced me to scour for more affordable options and read ingredient labels.

 As someone who loves pasta, I also learnt that Prego’s canned tomato sauce is a life saviour and tastes better than their jar version.
-All you need is to fire up some olive oil, onions, garlic, vegetables, mushrooms and pour two cans into the pot, to get a pasta sauce you could refrigerate for meals.
+All you need is to fire up some olive oil, onions, garlic, vegetables, mushrooms and pour two cans into the pot, to get a pasta sauce you could refrigerate for future meals.

 If you prefer curries, you could simply replace the tomato sauce with two large tablespoons of vegetable curry paste.

 Right now, I’m still discovering new websites, ingredients and recipes, which I’d gladly share along the way.
-If you have any recommendations, please DM me on Instagram or drop a comment.